 - a home address

-If you are working, the payday lender can call your employer to confirm things like how long you’ve worked there and what your salary is.
-But they cannot contact anyone else, like a family member or friend, about your loan.
+If you have a job, the payday lender can call your employer to confirm information like how long you've worked there and what your salary is.
+But the lender can't contact anyone else, like a family member or friend, about your loan.